Nitrodist/biztweet_tracker/README.markdown

 **An Application to track your tweets for #CM2066 (for the next week!)**

-This, so far, is just a static web page (yes, I realize that we're not using the rails at all... yet) that grabs all of your tweets in your timeline for #CM2066 and displays them here.
+This is a little web app that grabs all of your tweets in your timeline for #CM2066 and displays them here.

-We'll work on the app some more so that we can track the searches and you can see the weeks in which you achieved your goal of posting a tweet for #CM2066.

 ## Frameworks and Libraries Used